quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/getting-started.md

 ## Troubleshooting

 If you encounter a DLL not found error, or if all tests fail, try closing and reopening Unity.
 The Unity editor sometimes has issues with loading the underlying quantum-forge library immediately after installation.

+On MacOS, the quantum-forge library is not signed (yet), so you may need to add an exception to your security settings.
+* Under System Preferences > Security & Privacy > General, click the "Open Anyway" button for the quantum-forge library

 ## Sample Projects